 To make it easier to understand, let’s review each of these concepts:

 - Profits.
 It is the money that enters the company in a specific period in the form of cash, checks, and card payments.

 - Cost of goods sold.
 They are the production costs of the goods that your company sells.
 These include materials and labor.

 - Expenses.
 They include taxes, payments to suppliers, machinery and equipment, leases, advertising, water and electricity, maintenance and repairs, transportation expenses, among others.

 So, net income is obtained by subtracting the costs of goods sold and expenses from your company’s profits.

 How to calculate net income: an example

 With the following example and the net income formula, you will better understand how to calculate net income.
-Imagine Miguel owns a restaurant and wants to know what his earnings were during the first half of the year.
+Imagine Miguel owns a restaurant and wants to know what his earnings were during the first year.

-To begin, he has to know the total of his earnings during this period.
+To begin, Miguel has to know the total of his earnings during this period.
 Let’s say these amounted to $100,000.

 Then he will have to subtract the cost of goods sold (the ingredients for his dishes, for example), which was $30,000.

-Between operating expenses, taxes, marketing, and other costs, he had to spend $35,000 for the entire semester.
+Between operating expenses, taxes, marketing, and other costs, he had to spend $35,000 for the entire year.
 If you remember the formula, these expenses must also be subtracted from the total earnings.
 So…